Ehenew/BillSplitter/README.md

 ## License

 This project is licensed under the MIT License.
-You can find the license details in the [LICENSE](LICENSE) file.

 ## Contact